tarunag23/electronics-tools-hub/README.md

-# ⚡ Electronics Tools Hub - Maketronics Tech Challenge
+# ⚡ Electronics Tools Hub

 A web application I built to help electronics engineering students and professionals find the right tools for their projects.
-This is my submission for the Maketronics Tech Challenge.
+This is my assignment submission.

 ## 🎯 What I Built

-My project meets the **Maketronics Tech Challenge** requirements by:
+My project meets the assignment requirements by:
 - ✅ **Data Collection**: I gathered information about 20+ electronics engineering tools from various sources
 - ✅ **Data Organization**: Each tool entry includes name, description, category, and other useful details
 - ✅ **Web Interface**: I created an easy-to-use website where you can browse and search for tools